hashicorp/consul/website/source/docs/agent/checks.html.md

 One of the primary roles of the agent is management of system-level and application-level health checks.
 A health check is considered to be application-level if it is associated with a service.
+Review the [Getting Started guide](https://learn.hashicorp.com/consul/getting-started/services?utm_source=consul.io&utm_medium=docs) for a complete example of a application-level health check.
 If not associated with a service, the check monitors the health of the entire node.

 A check is defined in a configuration file or added at runtime over the HTTP interface.
 Checks created via the HTTP interface persist with that node.